Nassau Coliseum

-Nassau Veterans Memorial Coliseum (or simply the Nassau Coliseum) is a multi-purpose indoor arena in Uniondale, New York, east of New York City.
-The Long Island venue is approximately 7 mi east of the eastern limits of the New York City Borough of Queens, and is also next to the Meadowbrook Parkway.
+Nassau Veterans Memorial Coliseum (or simply the Nassau Coliseum) is a multi-purpose indoor arena in Uniondale, New York, on Long Island.
+The venue is situated approximately 7 mi east of the eastern limits of the borough of Queens in New York City, adjacent to the Meadowbrook Parkway.
+It is one of the larger public auditoriums in the New York metropolitan area.